Dominant singles play highlights Tennessee Fall Invitational

 Tennessee started off Saturday morning against Illinois in six singles matches, before facing Wake Forest in four doubles sets.
 The Lady Vols finished the day with a 6-5 singles mark and a 3-1 record in doubles.

 On the final day of the Invitational, the Lady Vols won five of seven singles matches against Vanderbilt.
-The Lady Vols finished with 25 victories between singles and doubles play over the course of the weekend, against four programs that were top-35 team a year ago.
+The Lady Vols finished with 25 victories between singles and doubles play over the course of the weekend against four programs that were top-35 teams a year ago.

 Looking forward, the Lady Vols head to San Diego, California, Nov.
 4-7 to compete in the Oracle Fall Nationals, their final tournament of the season as both Rebeka Mertena and Elza Tomase qualified for the ITA Fall Nationals.